So often, we get caught up in writing projects, chasing deadlines, and focusing on the bottom line.

-Your writing is not mere intellectual entertainment.
+Your writing is not merely an intellectual entertainment.
 Quite the opposite, it has the power to affect a small group of people, or maybe even change the world.
 The scale of the impact is not as important as your intention to write something worthwhile for your readers.

-Let’s take a look at a couple of ways in which you can positively impact the world with your writing.
+Let’s look at a couple of ways in which you can positively impact the world with your writing.

 Here are the best ways to positively affect the world with your writing: